 Then there's little Rocko Paco Taco...who was dropped off by animal care services one day with a heart murmur.
 He was not adoptable since he required extra testing and funds were not available and he was to be put to sleep.
 It's a good thing my hubby is a vet ;) I took him home and told Knowlton he will die happy at our house if we can't fix him!
 I don't even want to tell you how much we spent on echocardiograms, a week's stay at A&M, and heart surgery but the point is he's perfect now and won the lottery 😊

 And last but not least, our little red joined us during the pandemic and completes our family!
 Tripp’s got his daddy’s ears and his momma’s smile and he loves his brother and sister!
-He’s good at sharing is boppy pillow with his sister and accepting kisses from his brother 😊
+He’s loves his Gu-Gu and Rah-Rah!
+He's good at sharing goldfish and loves “outsie" time with them! 😊